April 8, 2021

 In 2020, Coinbase developers rewrote its Android app from scratch using React Native.
 Although they encountered some challenges, they decided to go through with the project and continue to be optimistic after the updated version launched in late 2020.
 Coinbase is a digital currency exchange, brokering exchanges of Bitcoin, Ethereum, Tezos, and many more.
 The company started in 2012 with an ambition to simplify Bitcoin trading, so anyone could buy and sell this cryptocurrency.
 Today, they're one of the most trusted crypto-economy platforms with 43 million verified users, 10 million app downloads on Android, and #15 place in the Finance category on iOS with more than 1 million ratings.
+Users can also use a crypto heatmap to keep up with any updates and make better financial decisions.

 According to their own account, rewriting the whole Coinbase app in React Native started out great, with everything going smoothly until more features were added.
 That's when issues with performance, particularly on Android, started.
 The development team later found out that a library they used caused unnecessary re-rendering, slowing the app down.
 After finding the root cause of the issues, they managed to reduce the total time spent rendering by over 90%.